Puma Faas 600 v2 Review Facts

 - Thick but not heavy outsole for extra protection and padding

-- Stylish trainer that looks sleek and feels lightweight
+- The stylish trainer that looks sleek and feels lightweight

 - Long-lasting traction that performs in both wet and dry conditions

-Puma always seems to strive for improving with each edition, and with the Faas 600 v2, they again tweak a pair slightly between versions to get a little closer to perfection.
+Puma always seems to strive for improvement with each edition, and with the Faas 600 v2, they again tweak a pair slightly between versions to get a little closer to perfection.
 With this version, the upper has been stripped down to bare essentials, made mostly of see-through mesh, to provide a highly breathable trainer, while the outsole is a little thicker than before to provide more stability and traction.
+Stylish and affordable

 , the Faas 600 v2 has a few downsides--particularly that it lacks much protection to harsher environs and although comfortable, it is not as plush as some runners may expect--it is still a sturdy, lightweight shoe that can take on a daily run.